Taniya Finds Balance :: Finding Balance

 Learning ObjectivesStudents will learn about many topics, including: Equivalent ratios, Ratios & proportional relationships, and Ratios.

 (Demonstrate finding balance with your class by having all students stand in a circle with their feet hip-distance apart and arms to their sides, and then have them close their eyes and focus on what they feel in their body.)

 Keep Learning at Home

-Express how finding balance takes work and being aware of ourselves by paying more attention to our feelings, actions, and thoughts.
-Encourage students to share with their families what finding balance means and why it is important.
-Have them come up with a way to monitor if they are feeling balanced or unbalanced and ways to positively address it individually and as a family.
+Express how finding balance takes work: being aware of ourselves by paying more attention to our feelings, actions, and thoughts.
+Encourage students to share with their families what finding balance means to them and why it is important.
+Have everyone come up with a way to monitor if they are feeling balanced or unbalanced and ways to positively address it individually and as a family.